About Hero

 Our diversity in skill creates a powerful force for change.

 Since 2013, what has defined us as a team is a blending of unique experiences in the field of education coupled with an enduring drive to promote growth in others.
-Amy’s high level of understanding of research-based teaching and learning paired with Patrick’s expertise in supporting organizational design and shared decision-making, redesigns complex systems to ensure sustainability and impact.
-With the new additions of Dr. Patricia Law and Christine Baldelli, like minds driven with the same passion, the diversity of the expertise and depth of the knowledge of our team continues to grow.
+Amy’s high level of understanding of evidence-based teaching and learning paired with Patrick’s expertise in supporting organizational design and shared decision-making provides support for schools and districts to redesign complex systems and build capacity to ensure sustainability and impact.
+We seek to create a team of consultants who are like minds driven by the same passions.
+The diversity of the expertise and depth of the knowledge of our team continues to grow.

 Amy Tepper